 - 2-3 dashes shichimi seven-flavor chili pepper

-- 1-2 tsp edible rayu Japanese chili sauce (optional)
+- 1-2 teaspoon edible rayu Japanese chili sauce (optional)

 - 2-3 pinches sliced green onions